netceteragroup/skele/packages/system/README.md

 is instantiated (topological sort).

-Even though the JS specification states that the `for...in` enumeration order is not defined for objects, In most JS environments, this enumeration orer will be the order in which the properties appear in the object literal, e.g. for
+Even though the JS specification states that the `for...in` enumeration order is not defined for objects, In most JS environments, this enumeration order will be the order in which the properties appear in the object literal, e.g. for

 ```javascript